jhpyle/docassemble/_docs/api.md

 ## <a name="user_interviews"></a>List interview sessions of the user

 Description: Provides a filterable list of interview sessions stored on the system where the owner of the API is associated with the session.
+Since the number of sessions may be too long to retrieve in a single API call, [pagination] is used.

 Path: `/api/user/interviews`

 Method: [GET]

+Parameters:
+ - `next_id` (optional): the ID that can be provided to retrieve the next page of results.
+See the [pagination] section for more information.

 Required privileges: None.